rlauer6/makala/README.md

 # Background

-`makala` is a Python script to create a light weight Makefile based serverless framework for AWS Python lambdas.
+`makala` is a Python script to create a light weight Makefile based serverless framework for AWS Python based Lambdas.
 It can also create the Terraform framework for your Lambda.

 # Why?

 Sometimes a `Makefile` is a good thing and besides I'm smitten with Makefiles.
-If you're not, then you can still `makala` to create some terraform you can apply to create your serverless function.
+If you're not, then you can still `makala` to create some Terraform you can apply to create your serverless function.

 # Requirements